-Milne Bay Manta Rays.
-The discovery of the manta ray cleaning station at Gona Bara Bara island is one of those classic Papua New Guinea diving stories.
-Illustrating just how rich the waters of Milne Bay are!
+Milne Bay manta rays… The discovery of the manta ray cleaning station at Gona Bara Bara island is one of those classic Papua New Guinea diving stories.
+And illustrates again, just how rich the waters of Milne Bay are!

 Located near to the former district capital of Samarai Island and the famous China Strait.
-Gona Bara Bara island is one of numerous small islands in the area with little to distinguish itself… Until Giants@Home and the Milne Bay manta rays were discovered.
+Gona Bara Bara island is one of numerous small islands in the area with little to distinguish itself.
+Until that is Giants@Home and the Milne Bay manta rays were discovered.

 Christened by Craig de Wit, the owner and skipper of the liveaboard MV Golden Dawn.
 Giants@Home is one of the most reliable places in all of Papua New Guinea to see and often interact with manta rays.

 Golden Dawn had been chartered to search for mantas in Milne Bay.
 So Craig had gone to all the known manta ray locations but did not find a single one… Then in an act of inspired desperation he responded to the pleas of James, the boat’s engineer.
 Who was insistent that there were “lots of mantas just off the beach” of his home island.

 Here is how Craig described finding them: “I discovered the cleaning station when we went to the island, James my engineer kept insisting that he had lots of mantas at his island so we went in search of them.

 On arriving we saw them around the place on the surface.
 So most of the group went for a snorkel in hope of getting close to them.
 I went for a dive along the beach hoping to get close and while drifting along in the current came across the cleaning station and I guess the rest is now history.”

 Golden Dawn managed to keep the site largely to itself for about two years.
 And during that time about 30 individual mantas were identified.